Safaris in Rwanda – Gorilla Trekking, Big Five & Primate Tours

 One of the most important decisions any Rwanda safari traveler must make is whether to explore independently through a self-drive safari or hand the reins to a professional through a guided tour.
 Both options have compelling merits, and the right choice depends on your travel style, budget, experience, and what you want out of the journey.

-Flexibility and Freedom: One thing most people don’t realize about the safari tours is that they are on a tight and highly regulated schedule.
-Even a private tour personalized with a local guide is going to stick to a timetable.
-Your guide runs the show.
-This means that when you come across a cheetah and her cubs hunting in the middle of the day, you’ll have to desert her to go eat your lunch at a picnic site rather than sit and watch for as long as your heart desires.
-But not so when you drive yourself.
+• Flexibility and Freedom One thing most people don’t realize about the safari tours is that they are on a tight and highly regulated schedule.
+Even a private tour with a local guide customized to your needs will still be on a schedule.
+Your guide is the boss.
+Which also means that if you happen upon a cheetah and her cubs hunting in mid-day you’ll have to leave her to go eat your lunch at a picnic site instead of sitting and watching for as long as your heart desires.
+But not when you drive yourself.

-Privacy and Immersion: Many self-drive safari enthusiasts enjoy the solitude and personal connection with nature that comes from driving through the wilderness alone.
+• Privacy and Immersion For many self-drive safari-goers, there’s a sense of solitude and personal connection with nature that comes from driving through the wilderness on your own.

-Road Access: Rwanda has good road networks, making self-driving easier compared to other African countries.
-Major roads are paved, and national parks like Akagera and Volcanoes National Park have clear routes.
-GPS and offline maps also help in navigation, reducing the risk of getting lost.
+• Road Access: Rwanda has a good network of roads making self-driving easier than in other countries in Africa.
+The major roads are paved.
+National parks like Akagera and Volcanoes National Park have well marked routes.
+GPS and offline maps are helpful for navigation and reduce the risk of getting lost.

-Important limitations of self-drive in Rwanda: It is critical to note that Volcanoes National Park is famous for mountain gorillas, but no self-drive safaris are permitted there—guided trekking only.
-This means that while Akagera is excellent for self-drive game drives, the iconic gorilla trek at Volcanoes National Park always requires an assigned guide and ranger escort, regardless of which safari style you choose overall.
+Important limitations of self drive in Rwanda; It is important to note that Volcanoes National Park is famous for mountain gorillas but no self drive safaris are permitted in Volcanoes National Park, guided trekking only.
+So, while Akagera is fantastic for self-drive game drives, the famous gorilla trek at Volcanoes National Park will always require an assigned guide and ranger escort, no matter what style of safari you choose overall.

-Permit costs also apply regardless of mode: a gorilla trekking permit costs $1,500 per person, a chimpanzee tracking permit for Nyungwe is $150 per person, and park entry fees for Akagera are about $50 per person and $40 for the vehicle.
+Permit costs also apply irrespective of mode: a gorilla trekking permit is $1,500 per person, a chimpanzee tracking permit for Nyungwe is $150 per person, and park entry fees for Akagera are around $50 per person and $40 for the vehicle.

 Guided Safaris in Rwanda

-Key advantages of guided tours in Rwanda include:
+Key benefits of taking guided tours in Rwanda include the following:

 Side-by-Side Comparison